-The construction industry often gets a bad rap when it comes to adopting technology.
-It is perceived by many that construction lags behind other industries, but not many take the time to ask why that may be the case, if at all.
+The construction industry often gets a bad rap when adopting technology.
+Many perceive that construction lags behind other industries, but not many take the time to ask why that may be the case, if at all.

 Recently, Bridgit’s COO and Co-founder, Lauren Lake, had the opportunity to sit and talk with René Morkos, CEO and founder of ALICE Technologies, about construction digitization and how it compares with other industries.